PrasadiSenadeera/Finding-the-resting-areas-of-the-white-fronted-Goose/README_Speed.md

 ## Please update this if you change to the code.

-### To use this code, manually load the shapefile into the QGIS interface
+### To use this code, manually load the shapefile into the QGIS interface and specify an output path for the new shapefile

 ### This code includes,
 **13.06.2020 - Create two new fields with date and time (Prasadi)**